fhvermei/chemprop_solvation/README.md

 The atom, bond and molecular features used by default are different from those used in standard chemprop.
 They are adjusted to include more solvation specific featurization.
 Retraining a model on old data will give other results compared to the original version of chemprop.
 The keyword `--solvation` triggers the reading of 2 molecules from the csv file (the first two columns of the csv file), while the targets are given starting from the third column.

+Compared to the previous version of chemprop you can now also use InChI molecular identifiers instead of SMILES. `--detailed_results` will make some plots for you and give csv files with predicted values.